ken107/janus-videoroom-js/README.md

 # janus-videoroom-js
-A promise-based, type-annotated Javascript library for working with the Janus VideoRoom plugin (built on top of janus.js)
+A Javascript client library for working with the Janus VideoRoom plugin (built on top of janus.js)

 ## Usage
 ```javascript